Ajitjha3095/Sales-Analytics-Dashboard-2024-2025/README.md

 ```
 All three platforms guard against divide-by-zero so the KPI shows blank instead of an error.

-### 5.2 Year-over-Year Growth ("VS Last Year")
+### 4.2 Year-over-Year Growth ("VS Last Year")

 The most complex measure in the project.
 A naive `DATEADD`-based comparison with no year filter compares the whole multi-year dataset against a one-year-shifted window of itself — misleading, because 2026 is a partial year.
-The cleaning step in Section 3 is what surfaced this issue before it reached the dashboard.
+The cleaning audit in Section 2 is what surfaced this issue before it reached the dashboard.

 **Power BI — final working DAX** (handles single-year selection and "Select All" gracefully):
 ```dax